doklem/color-gradient-editor/README.md

 A lightweight web application for creating linear color gradients: [https://doklem.github.io/color-gradient-editor](https://doklem.github.io/color-gradient-editor)

 ## How To Use It
 Add as many colors as you want to the linear gradient.
-Each color can be positioned between -100 and 200 percent.
+Each color can be positioned from the left to the right with a percentage.

 Your gradient settings can be stored in a JSON file to make working on it over time possible.